bappygolder/oTask/contribute-as-developer.md

 - JavaScript
 - AngularJS

 If are are familier with any of the above tehnologies you can contribute as a developer.
+You also need to be femilier with the following technology/processes:

+`Git`, `GitHub` and `Forking Workflow`.

+If you are not famiier with any of the above we are happy to teach you if you are willing to learn.
+Just let us know.

 ## How to contribute